burcukolcak/burcukolcak.github.io/_pages/about.md

         I am a PhD candidate in Political Science at Rutgers University and a researcher for the Lab on Politics, Race & Experimental Methods at the Politics Department at Princeton University.
     </p>
     <p>
     I am broadly interested in comparative politics, race and ethnic politics, and statistical methods.
 My research spans democracy and authoritarianism, identity politics, local politics, racial attitudes, and intergroup relations.
-In addition to my substantive areas, I have methodological interests in causal inference, experimental methods, spatial analysis, and text analysis.
+In addition to my substantive areas, I have methodological interests in causal inference, experimental methods, geospatial analysis, and quantitative text analysis.
     </p>
         <p>
     I received my MSc in political theory from the London School of Economics and Political Science (LSE) and MA in philosophy from the Middle East Technical University (METU).